triton-inference-server/tutorials/Conceptual_Guide/Part_5-Model_Ensembles/README.md

 You should see the parsed text printed out to your console.

 ## What's Next
 In this example, we showed how you can use Model Ensembles to execute multiple models on Triton with a single network call.
-Model Ensembles are a geat solution when your model pipelines are in the form of a Directed Acyclic Graph.
+Model Ensembles are a great solution when your model pipelines are in the form of a Directed Acyclic Graph.
 However, not all pipelines can be expressed this way.
 For example, if your pipeline logic requires conditional branching or looped execution, you might need a more expressive way to define your pipeline.
 In the [next example](../Part_6-building_complex_pipelines/), we'll explore how you can create define more complex pipelines in Python using [Business Logic Scripting](https://github.com/triton-inference-server/python_backend#business-logic-scripting).